 Quiet Removal:

-3.1 In extremely rare cases, units may face sudden dishonorable discharge if Leadership Council deems warnings and official Reprimands an inadequate solution to correct behavior.
-This act is executed in situations where significant damage or impact can be observed over a short period of time, and only with the final authorization of a Vice Admiral or Admiral.
+3.1 In extremely rare cases, units may face sudden dishonorable discharge if Command deems warnings and official Reprimands an inadequate solution to correct behavior.
+This act is executed in situations where significant damage or impact can be observed over a short period of time, and only with the final authorization of the Captain.

-Visit our Command Info page for more details.
+Visit our Command section (above) for more details.

 Trooper Threats Image